WoodScene/SDAGAIN/README.md

 # SDA_GAIN

-The source code for Spatial-attention and Demographic-augmented Generative Adversarial Imputation Network for Population Health Data Reconstruction
+The source code for "Spatial-attention and Demographic-augmented Generative Adversarial Imputation Network for Population Health Data Reconstruction"
-Thank you for your interest in our work, we have uploaded the code for all models here.
+Published on IEEE Transactions on Big Data

 ## Requirements
 Install python, tensorflow.
 We use Python 3.7, Tensorflow 1.14.0.